Akankshabais15/e-commerce-sales-analysis-powerbi/README.md

 ### 1. 📊 E-Commerce Sales Dashboard

-An interactive dashboard for analyzing sales and profit across regions, products, customers, shipping methods, payment modes, and time.
+An interactive dashboard for analyzing sales and profit across regions, products, customers, shipping methods, payment modes and time.

 Provides an overview of: